netdata/netdata/collectors/apps.plugin/README.md

     -   Major Page Faults (i.e. swap activity)
 -   Network
     -   Sockets Open

+In addition, if the [eBPF collector](/collectors/ebpf.plugin/README.md) is running, your dashboard will also show the following charts using low-level Linux metrics:

 -   eBPF syscall
     -   Number of calls to open files.
     -   Number of files closed.